Gregorian calendar: Description

 The Gregorian calendar, like the Julian calendar, is a solar calendar with 12 months of 28–31 days each.
 The year in both calendars consists of 365 days, with a leap day being added to February in the leap years.
 The months and length of months in the Gregorian calendar are the same as for the Julian calendar.
-The only difference is that the Gregorian reform omitted a leap day in three centurial years every 400 years and left the leap day unchanged.
+The only difference is that the Gregorian calendar omits a leap day in three centurial years every 400 years and leaves the leap day unchanged in the fourth.